ormax3/sg-puzzles/01/README.md

       D:\Downloads\png.zip\89.zip\50.zip\4E.zip\47.zip\0D.zip\0A.zip\1A.zip\0A.zip\...\42.zip\60.zip\82.txt

-  format it to keep on the hex values to and paste it in HEX editor of choice:
+  format it to keep only the hex values and paste the result in a HEX editor of choice:

   ![](solution-hexeditor.png)

-  Of course, you can also write a script to traverse the nested zip, see the codes attached.
+  Of course, you can also write a script to traverse the nested zips, see the codes attached.

 </details>